Nevada Driver License and Permit Practice Tests

-New drivers who have never been licensed in the U.S. are required to take and pass a written knowledge test.
+If you are a new driver, who has never been licensed in Nevada or the United States before, you must take and pass the written knowledge test.

-The following drivers are typically also required to pass the knowledge test:
+The following drivers must also pass the knowledge test:

 - Licensed in Puerto Rico, a U.S. territory or foreign country.